osrf/gazebo_design/improve_sensors/add_clock_noise.md

 One thing to think about at this point is whether SensorNoiseType actually belongs inside the ```sensor``` namespace and not the ```math``` namespace...

-### Performance Considerations
+## Performance Considerations ##

 The performance of time stamping sensor measurements will now depend on the run-time complexity of the noise model.
 It may perhaps be prudent to write a test case for profiling the execution time of the various noise models to ensure that performance is maintained.

-### Tests
+## Tests ##

-1. Test: Clock noise model
 1. case: Create a single Guassian clock noise model and test that IMU sensor time is perturbed correctly.
 1. case: Create a sensor with no clock model specified and test that IMU sensor time is equal to global time.
-1. Test: Clock noise performance
-    1. case: Generate IMU measurements at 1000kHz for Gaussian noise type

-### Pull Requests
+## Pull Requests ##

-None yet.
+The pull request to add the clock and update sensor/link SDF: coming soon

+The pull request to add clock noise to Gazebo: coming soon